Updated: Aug 29

 During a news conference, Harris said that victims were led to believe that the litigation "would be the way they could get justice."
 "Those homeowners were the only people who paid."

-The California State Bar disciplined several lawyers and Los Angeles law firms for ethical misconduct, fraud and for violating professional standards.
-The lawsuit charged with violations of many laws, as well as damages and other remedies, and was aimed to deter unlawful activities.
+The California State Bar disciplined several lawyers and Los Angeles law firms for ethical misconduct, fraud, and for violating professional standards.
+The lawsuit was charged with violations of many laws, as well as damages and other remedies, and was aimed to deter unlawful activities.

 In 2017, Kamala D. Harris, the second African-American woman and first South Asian-American senator in history was sworn in as a U.S. Senator for California.
 She serves on the Committee on Homeland Security and Government Relations, the Special Committee on Intelligence, the Judiciary Committee, and the Budget Committee.

 Kamala spent her life battling against injustice.
 It is a passion that her mother, Shyamala, an Indian-American refugee, activist, and breast cancer researcher, first inspired.